BHP moves to ease worries over mega project spend

-BHP (BLT.L), the world's largest miner, has said it will "live within its means", but went further on Wednesday to soothe concerns, as investors across the sector fret over the prospects of flattening demand for some commodities while the sector's organic growth pipeline totals some $180 billion (111.12 billion pounds).
+BHP, the world's largest miner, has said it will "live within its means", but went further on Wednesday to soothe concerns, as investors across the sector fret over the prospects of flattening demand for some commodities while the sector's organic growth pipeline totals some $180 billion.

 Alberto Calderon, BHP's chief executive of aluminium, nickel and corporate development, said in a presentation the company had "substantial flexibility" to sequence investments - stagger their progress - and would match spending to cash flows.